USB-FPGA Module 1.15x:

 Alternatively LED's can be installed on the GPIO connectors, see images below.
 These LED's may be very helpful for debugging

 during the development process.
-A Debug Kit with all necessary parts is available from the shop.
+A Debug Kit with all necessary parts is available.

 The following picture shows an installation plan of the parts (also see images for a FPGA board with installed LED's):